Anxious At Work? When To Talk To Your Boss About Stress

 Advertisement

-Johnson says she discussed her mental health issues with her boss, and the conversation went surprisingly well.
-Her manager was mostly positive, encouraging her to work remotely for the winter season in a sunnier location to curb her seasonal affective disorder and scheduling monthly mental health check-ins.
-Johnson’s employer also provides employees with a limited yearly stipend for mental health care, such as therapy, and Johnson has taken full advantage.
+Johnson says she's discussed her mental health issues with her boss, and the conversation went surprisingly well.
+Her manager's response was mostly positive, encouraging her to work remotely for the winter season in a sunnier location to curb her seasonal affective disorder and the scheduling, monthly mental health check-ins.
+Johnson’s employer also provides employees with a limited yearly stipend for mental health care, such as therapy.

 However, when Johnson requested further resources, all she received was a relaxing nature sounds CD and the book “Don't Sweat the Small Stuff."
 “I wish I was joking,” Johnson added.